sparks-baird/mat_discover/README.md

 print(np.mean(errors))
 ```

+### Available Metrics
+You may use either discrete scales or machine learnt representations for each element.
+Choose these via the `metric` parameter.

+Linear:
+- mendeleev
+- petti
+- atomic
+- mod_petti

+Machine Learnt:
+- oliynyk
+- oliynyk_sc
+- cgcnn
+- elemnet
+- jarvis
+- jarvis_sc
+- magpie
+- magpie_sc
+- mat2vec
+- matscholar
+- megnet16
+- random_200

 ## Citing

-If you would like to cite this code in your work, please use the Chemistry of Materials reference
+If you would like to cite this code in your work, please use the following reference

 ```
 @article{doi:10.1021/acs.chemmater.0c03381,